All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 A hand holds noodles in place with two black chopsticks as a woman is slurping the noodles in a ramen restaurant.

-In Japanese culture, there are plenty of reasons to slurp based on who you ask.
+There are plenty of reasons to slurp in Japanese culture, based on who you ask.
 Let’s check out a few!
 Image via Shutterstock

-Another reason is that, ramen must be eaten hot.
-Ramen is not just a part of Japanese culture, but both the making (and eating) of it is also an art.
-The noodles require perfect timing from when the noodles are boiled to adding the soup and need to be enjoyed quickly.
+Another reason is that ramen must be eaten hot.
+Ramen is not just a part of Japanese culture, but its making (and eating) is also an art.
+The noodles require perfect timing from when the noodles are boiled to adding the soup, and need to be enjoyed quickly.
 Delicious ramen requires plenty of work, time, and timing to get the most out of it!

 Love slurping up noodles or need something to wash down your ramen?
 Check out TokyoTreat!
 TokyoTreat sends the latest Japanese snacks, sweets, drinks, and even cup noodles right to your door, straight from Tokyo!